mathie/mathie.github.io/_drafts/specifying-rails-controllers-with-rspec.markdown

 Model-View-Controller (MVC) pattern.
 They simply:

 * take an HTTP action (`GET`, `POST`, `PUT` or `DELETE`) for a particular resource.
-The mapping between the HTTP verb and the resource is handled above the controller, at the routing layer, so by the time it gets down to a controller action, we already know what the desired HTTP action is, and we have an identifier for the resource, where applicable.
+The mapping between the HTTP verb, the resource, and the corresponding action is handled above the controller, at the routing layer.
+  By the time it gets down to the controller, we already know what the desired action is, and we have an identifier for the resource, where applicable.

 * communicate the intent of the action to the underlying model.